Is your /etc/hosts file healthy?

 No FQDN provided

 Still many Linux installations are not properly configured when it comes to the domain name.
 Even if you provided it during the installation process, it may not have been propagated to the /etc/hosts file.
-The so-called Fully Qualify Domain Name (FQDN) defines the hostname + domain.
+The FQDN defines the full hostname, including a domain.

 You can easily check if your Linux system is properly configured by using the hostname command.